-Most business owners have heard of the sales funnel; the idea that you start with a large group of potential customers at the top of the funnel and use marketing tactics to move few through the small end of the tube to turn them into clients.
-Unfortunately, this is an outdated and incomplete way of thinking about marketing that doesn’t hold up in the modern business world.
+Most business owners have heard of the sales funnel.
+You know – the idea that you start with a larger group of potential customers at the top of the funnel and use marketing tactics to move few through to the small end at the bottom where you can convert them turn them into customers.
+As useful as this concept is, it’s a somewhat incomplete way of thinking about marketing that doesn’t hold up in the modern business world.

 The Sales Funnel Is Incomplete

-A marketing hourglass, on the other hand, has seven stages–Know, Like, Trust, Try, Buy, Repeat, and Refer.
-This approach allows you to give equal attention to building trust with your customers, delivering excellent products and services, and mobilizing your satisfied customers to refer you to their network.
+In our consulting engagements, we make liberal use of the marketing hourglass, which has seven related stages–Know, Like, Trust, Try, Buy, Repeat, and Refer.
+This approach devoted equal attention to educating, building trust, delivering excellent products and services, and mobilising your satisfied customers to actively refer you to their network.

 Touchpoints and Customer Journeys Are Critical